SCHEUERMANN’S DISEASE & SSD

 In order to prove you cannot work due to Scheuermann’s disease, your severe symptoms must last longer than 12 months.
 When making the decision as to whether you will be paid benefits, the SSA will also look at any limits you have that affect your ability to work a full time job.
 Functional limits are physical restrictions.
 In other words, they are activities you aren’t able to do because of your back condition.

 Your residual functional capacity (RFC) shows the limits you would have at work due to your back condition.
 The SSA will assume a certain RFC for you that is taken from your medical records.
 Therefore, it is important to have your doctor complete an RFC form for you.
 Our firm will send an RFC form to your treating doctor for him or her to complete.
-The medical opinion of your doctor should be taken into account by the SSA when they determine your eligibility for benefits.
+The medical opinion of your doctor should be taken into account by the SSA when they determine if you qualify for benefits.

 PHYSICAL LIMITATIONS FROM SCHEUERMANN’S DISEASE